JoeyStanley/barktools/README.md

 ## Plotting in the Bark scale

 You can use `scale_x_bark` and `scale_y_bark` within a `ggplot` to plot the data in Hz but scaled into Barks.
+In the following side-by-side comparison of an F1-F2 plot, the figure on the left uses a linear scale.
-In the following F1-F2 plot, the front of portion of the vowel space is more compressed.
+Meanwhile, in the figure on the right, the left and bottom portions of the plot is more compressed.

 ![](man/figures/README-f1_f2_example-1.png)<!-- -->

+The plot on the right looks the same as if you had plotted the data in Barks themselves, except the axes are in Hz instead of Barks.

-In the following spectrogram plots, F1 is wider and F2 is more compressed.
+In the following spectrogram plots, we only need to use the Bark scale along the *y*-axis.
+In the left panel, which displays the data in a linear scale, F2 takes up the majorty of the plot.
+Meanwhile, in the plot on the right, F1 is wider and F2 is more compressed.

 ![](man/figures/README-spectrogram_example-1.png)<!-- -->